Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.7Location

-Why for business — Four Seasons Hotel Singapore opened in 1994 in the working Orchard Boulevard hotel-tower — the working Orchard Road-cluster's working business-flagship, with the working Jiang-Nan Chun (the working Cantonese signature restaurant) handling the working business-client lunch program…
+Why for business: Four Seasons Hotel Singapore opened in 1994 in the Orchard Boulevard hotel-tower, the Orchard Road-cluster's business-flagship, with Jiang-Nan Chun (the Cantonese signature restaurant) handling the business-client lunch programme.
+Orchard positioning trades CBD proximity for calm; budget 15 minutes by car to Raffles Place.

-Best room: Presidential Suite (the working multi-room flagship) or Junior Suite Premier for the working business-traveller flagship.
+Best room: Presidential Suite (the multi-room flagship) or Junior Suite Premier for the business-traveller flagship.

 Shangri-La Singapore